sktime/pytorch-forecasting/docs/source/index.rst

 * A timeseries dataset class which abstracts handling variable transformations, missing values, randomized subsampling, multiple history lengths, etc.
-* A base model class which provides basic training of timeseries models along with logging in tensorboard and generic visualizations such actual vs predictions and dependency plots
+* A base model class which provides basic training of timeseries models along with logging in TensorBoard and generic visualizations such as actual vs predictions and dependency plots
 * Multiple neural network architectures for timeseries forecasting that have been enhanced for real-world deployment and come with in-built interpretation capabilities
 * Multi-horizon timeseries metrics